-Making solar energy investment is undoubtedly a good choice, but it’s a steep cost to swallow, so it might take some time and lots of research before you’re ready to take the plunge.
+Making solar energy investments is undoubtedly a good choice, but it’s a steep cost to swallow, so it might take some time and lots of research before you’re ready to take the plunge.
 We completely understand, which is why we’ve put together this guide of everything you need to know about solar energy.

 Good for the Environment